exchange12rocks/PSGPPreferences/docs/Add-GPPGroup.md

 ```

 ## DESCRIPTION
 Use this function to add a group into a Group Policy Object.
-First you have to create a new group object using New-GPPGroup.
+First you have to create a new group definition object using New-GPPGroup.
-This function is useful if you want to add the same group object into several Group Policy objects.
+This function is useful if you want to add the same group definition into several Group Policy objects.
 If you just want to create a single group and add it into a GPO immediately, you can just use the -GPOName/GPOId parameter at New-GPPGroup.

 ## EXAMPLES